Introduction

 Secondary transition planning is the process of preparing students for life after high school and includes planning for post-secondary education or training, employment, and independent living.
 Studies show that a large number of students receiving special education services do not pursue education or training beyond high school and, when compared to the general population, are not as successful in the workplace.
 Transition planning and corresponding programming helps to close this gap.
 Moreover, transition planning is required by the Individuals with Disabilities Education Act (IDEA).

 IDEA Part 300.321 states that a child with a disability should participate as a member of the IEP team whenever appropriate.
 Additionally, this same part requires documentation that a transition age student (age 16-21) has been invited to any meeting where post-secondary goals and transition services are discussed.
-It does NOT require the student to attend the meeting, but when they are not present schools must take steps to consider the student’s preferences and interests.
+It does not require the student to attend the meeting, but when they are not present schools must take steps to consider the student’s preferences and interests.

 While not required, it is ideal for transition age students to actively participate in their special education meetings and where appropriate influence the development of the IEP.
 From an early age schools should provide self-advocacy instruction and support that promotes a student’s understanding of their disability, strengths/needs, and IEP process so that they can better advocate for themselves and maximize independence.